PennyGituku/dsc-phase-3-project-v2-3/README.md

 The logistic Regression classifier model was tuned and a  pipeline was created and saved in Joblib

-* Conclusion
+# Conclusion

-The logistic regression model displays promise in predicting vaccine uptake with considerations for improving precision and recall while socioeconomic and demographic factors play significant roles
+The logistic regression model displays promise in predicting vaccine uptake with considerations for improving precision and recall while socioeconomic and demographic factors play significant roles.

-## Summary

-This project is an opportunity to expand your data science toolkit by evaluating, choosing, and working with new datasets.
-Spending time up front making sure you have a good dataset for a solvable problem will help avoid the major problems that can sometimes derail data science projects.
-You've got this!